4ntidot/scratch.user.js/README.md

 ## What does it do?
 For the moment, the userscript displays the Scratcher ID on his profile, and also shows the number of followers and number of persons he's following (scroll down to the screenshots ↓ or simply click [here](https://github.com/Ma15fo43/Improved-Scratch-Experience/tree/master#screenshots-of-the-project).<br>
-Also, the "forum" button that directly goes to ~space~ the forums (no, srsly?) is back on the navbar 👌🏻
+Also, the "forum" button that directly goes to ~space~ the forums is back on the navbar 👌🏻

 ## How to install it?
 First, you have to download a Userscript manager extension such as Tampermonkey (I personally use it and love it) on your favorite browser (Brave, Firefox 🦊, Chrome...). <br>